 The necessary materials were fabricated in France by Duclos & Cie. and then shipped to Mayagüez on the western coast of Puerto Rico.
 From Mayagüez, the building supplies were loaded on schooners and transported to Mona Island, where a steam launch was employed to shuttle the cargo between the schooners and the island.
 Two landing sites were used: one a mile from the construction site, and the second four miles distant.
 A narrow gauge track was laid on the island and a road carved out to move the materials across the island.
 Before work had progressed very far, events leading up to the Spanish-American War halted the effort around 1895.
 After the United States gained control of Puerto Rico in late 1898 at the end of the conflict, the Lighthouse Board decided that work on the lighthouse should be resumed.
 Money for constructing the lighthouse consisted of funds from the 1900 appropriation for repairs of lighthouses and from $60,000 set aside by an act of Congress on June 6, 1900 for the Puerto Rican lighthouse service.

 The keeper’s dwelling, built with steel plates and wooden framing, measures roughly 66’ x 33’ and is divided into seven rooms.
-A covered steel passageway connects the dwelling to the tower.
+The dwelling was painted gray with a red gable and was connected to the tower by a covered steel passageway.
 Two additional structures on the site served as kitchens, and the station also had two cisterns: one near the dwelling, and a second about half a mile distant.
 The material for the second dwelling was placed in storage in 1900 and never used for that purpose.